 Ranger School was designed around the warfare style of Southeast Asia and the Pacific.
 But every war is different, and technology keeps updating how we fight.
 As Cadets we were constantly reminded that the plan has to change according to the mission, the enemy, the time available, and the terrain.
 You can’t train for everything.
 But what you can do is train for things that will be there in all military situations: stress and sleep deprivation.
 Food deprivation is less likely, but has happened too many times in the past to be ignored.

 I went to Ranger school in December of 1993.
 I had successfully passed the first phase at Fort Benning.
 I went through Desert Phase twice.
 After the second time around, I was kicked out.
 What happened?
-This was a school for which I had volunteered, which I new was essential to the career I had chosen as an Infantry Officer.
+This was a school for which I had volunteered, which I knew was essential to the career I had chosen as an Infantry Officer.
 I picked Infantry when there were many other choices available, and I had a high enough class standing to get my choice of branches.
 Although I didn’t have the highest military grade at West Point, I did OK.
 I was in good enough physical shape that I had not problems with the first week: a screening out process that is designed to make you suffer, and weed out the week.
 I passed all of the basic skills tests.
 I had spent the previous four months in the Infantry Officer Basic Course at Fort Benning, so I knew the basics of the Infantry craft.
 For a long time I thought I had been beaten physically.
-By the end, I was falling asleep on my feet, felt like I had done long term damage to my knees and was general beat up.
+By the end, I was falling asleep on my feet, felt like I had done long term damage to my knees, and was general beat up.
 What I have come to realize with many years of reflection was that the problem was mental, not physical.

 Ranger School is graded on patrols.
 The patrols are pass/fail events.
 In the first phase, the patrols are planned as if they were Platoon Patrols, but executed at the squad level.
 This is to give more people a chance to participate in the planning process, and to get evaluated as the patrol leader.
 While many of the junior enlisted soldiers would get patrols as team leaders, as a new Lieutenant, I got a squad leader position to plan for a reconnaissance patrol.